two sibling rabbits sitting next to each other eating

 This is based on observation at shows and live events as well as my two decades of experience raising rabbits.

 My approach to anything is that it is my job to share my experience and opinions.
-It’s up to you to listen.
-If you CHOOSE NOT TO, then you get to handle the results of your choices.
+If you CHOOSE NOT to take my advice, then you get to handle the results of your choices.
 And I can walk away with a clear conscience.

 Hit the play button to watch.